kate-bagenzo/strawberry-starter/src/posts/example_posts/faq.md

     - They mostly scratch the surface, but it's good to start here and then search what you want to do.
 11ty is very basic out of the box, but you can extend it a lot, usually by editing `eleventy.config.js`.

 ## How can I back up my blog?
-Delete the `node_modules` folder and then zip up the entire folder and store it someplace.
+Delete the `node_modules` folder and store the folder somewhere.
-When you deploy your site from a backup, simply run `npm install` again first.
+When you deploy your site from that backup, run `npm install` again, and the `node_modules` folder will return.

 ## I have a question not answered here.
 Try making a comment on the itch page, opening an issue on the Github (if you know how to do that) or, alternatively, feel free to reach out to me on social media or email.
 Or if you just want to show me a cool blog you made 😊